vite-pwa/docs/frameworks/sveltekit.md

 };
 ```

-You can also configure a custom service worker name, `SvelteKitPWA` plugin will update the file properly (remember to also update the service worker name in `SvelteKitPWA` plugin configuration):
+You can also configure a custom service worker name, `SvelteKitPWA` plugin will rename your service worker (remember to also update the service worker name in `SvelteKitPWA` plugin configuration):
 ```ts
 // svelte.config.js
 /** @type {import('@sveltejs/kit').Config} */